bridgetallen/BNL/README.md

 Step 8 - Identify Differential Expression using DESeq2
 Step 9 - Create Feature Set and Filtered Differential Expression Matrix Step 10 -  Functional enrichment of differential expressed featureset

+Client-Server Architecture

+common verbs:

+get "read"
+post "create"
+put "update"
+delete "delete"

+KBase SDK

+- when you run an app in a narrative, it runs in a docker container on KBase

+User Input - parameters are listed as references, think of these as URL's to download the files, elements can be customized to accept different kinds of data

+App Code and Data Management - input is converted to a python dictionary, then algorithms are run

+Output and Reporting - KBase report is generated

+Command-line Interface - called kb-sdk and makes it easy to initiliaze, validate, compile, and test your app

+Docker - apps run inside docker images and the interface runs within a container

+Composing apps - when you install and run another app within yyours the other app runs on it's own  seperate docker container. also tracked seperately from python dependancies

+KBase Types and Parameters - config files use used for parameters and output

+Working with files and data (Scratch and the Workspace) - scrath is ephemeal so any files in this directory are gone when your app stops running. workspace use if you want the user to see in the narrative.  a dataset in the workplace is referred to as an object

+The Catalog - registry of the apps. three catalogs for testing purposes: dev, beta, and release. dev = prototype beta = requires testing, release = visible to normal kbase users

+Publishing